Broadcaster and theatre director Upinder Khashu passes away | Entertainment

 In his later years, Khashu wrote and directed Kashmiri plays that were staged in Mumbai, Delhi and Jammu.

-A celebrated stage, radio, TV and film actor, he originally hailed from Zaindar Mohalla Srinagar and started his career as a stage artist from Vasant theatre as a colleague of Ashok Jailkhani.
+A celebrated stage, TV and film actor, he originally hailed from Zaindar Mohalla Srinagar and started his career as a stage artiste at Vasant theatre as a colleague of Ashok Jailkhani.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)